 Contact Lenses For Keratoconus

 Keratoconus is a progressive disease that usually starts in the teen years.
 The exact mechanism remains unknown but it appears that oxidative damage from the free radicals plays a role.
 It causes the cornea to progressively thin and bulge.
-The cone like shape of the cornea causes blurred vision.
+The cone-like shape of the cornea causes blurred vision.
 Depending on the severity of the disease there are many treatment options.
-Eyeglasses, Soft contact lenses, RGP lenses, intact (plastic rings inserted into the cornea).
-Corneal Collagen Cross linking is the only treatment that can actually halt the progression of the disease.
+Eyeglasses, Scleral Contact Lenses, RGP lenses, intact (plastic rings inserted into the cornea).
+Corneal Collagen Cross-linking is the only treatment that can actually halt the progression of the disease.

 In cases of early keratoconus, a standard GP lens may be used.
 They are the treatment option of choice for mild and moderate Keratoconus.
 Because they are rigid, GP lenses can help contain the shape of the cornea to prevent further bulging of the cornea.
 They also can correct vision problems caused by Keratoconus that cannot be corrected with eyeglasses or soft contacts.
 However, if the lens does not center properly on the eye or moves excessively with blinks and causes discomfort, switching to a large-diameter scleral contact lens may solve the problem.